-Perhaps they are unemployed, have substance abuse issues, are separated or divorced or are on other difficult or self-destrucive paths.
+Perhaps they are unemployed, have substance abuse issues, are separated or divorced or are on other difficult or self-destructive paths.

 Parents with adult children in these situations have a delicate tightrope to walk with their children.
 The techniques that may have worked for us with them when they were in our homes and in our care probably won't work anymore.

-Don't enable bad behavior.
-When we try to protect our children from the consequences of their behavior, and they nevefr learn the resultant hard life lessons, our adult children are less likely to be willing to change.
+When we try to protect our children from the consequences of their behavior, and they never learn the resultant hard life lessons, our adult children are less likely to be willing to change.
 So if they get over their heads in debt, don't make payments for them.
 But you might help them to prepare a resume and apply for jobs.
 If they are involved in addictive behaviors, help them find help but don't protect them from the negative consequences.
 Parents who enable or indulge their adult children, for whatever reason, are not doing them any favors.